Kenneth-Pearson/Startup/README.md

 ## 20% JavaScript support for future login.

-Login brings you to Play.html and displays the username you entered
+Login brings you to Play.html and displays the username you entered.

 ## 20% JavaScript support for future database data.

-Scoreboard data is stored and sorted each game.
+Scoreboard data is stored and sorted at the end of each game.

 ## 20% JavaScript support for future WebSocket.

-Scoreboard data is stored and sorted each game.
+Scoreboard data is stored and sorted at the end of each game.

 ## 40% JavaScript support for your application's interaction logic.